A marbled plain and chocolate cake enhanced by orange liqueur is a recipe from chocolate queen and AGA Demonstrator, Patricia Dunbar.

 4 tbsp single cream

-AGA R5 Series 2-Oven: Bake on the oven grid shelf on the lowest set of runners with the cold plain shelf immediately above it for about 30-35 minutes; watch the timing.
+5. Bake toward the bottom half of the baking oven for about 35 minutes until cooked through, protect with the cold plain shelf if necessary.
+If your AGA does not have a baking oven, bake on the oven grid shelf on the lowest set of runners with the cold plain shelf immediately above it for about 30-35 minutes; watch the timing.

 Conventional cooking: Bake in a moderately hot oven 190°C (375°F) Gas Mark 5 for about 35 minutes until cooked in the centre.